LouisCE/fandom-challenge/README.md

 I tested the site using a combination of **automated tools** and **manual testing** to ensure high performance, accessibility, responsiveness, and functionality.
 I carried out automated testing with **Google Lighthouse**, **Google PageSpeed Insights** and **WAVE (Web Accessibility Evaluation Tool)**.
 Manual testing included using DevTools to check responsiveness across different sized devices, browser compatibility and verifying that all user stories and features function as intended.

+### Bug Testing Log

+Throughout development, I tested and resolved issues.
+The log below highlights key fixes and improvements implemented over time:

+- **Accessibility Fixes:**
+  - Added `aria` attributes and a `visually-hidden` class to improve screen reader support.
+  - WAVE and Lighthouse accessibility results were recorded to ensure compliance.

+- **Quiz Functionality Bugs:**
+  - Fixed answer click and restart button listeners to ensure correct behaviour.
+  - Highlighted correct and wrong answers after selection.
+  - Disabled answers after the first click to prevent multiple selections.
+  - Added delayed transition to the next question for proper feedback display.
+  - Implemented `endGame` function to trigger after timer completion.

+- **Rules Section Bugs:**
+  - Rules list added for "View Rules" button.
+  - Correctly toggled rules section visibility using `.hide` class.
+  - Removed unused variables and cleaned up code for HTML validation.

+- **Styling & Layout Issues:**
+  - Added `.bg-wallpaper` class for category backgrounds.
+  - Fixed inline styles by moving `display: none` to CSS.
+  - Added hover styling for answer buttons and differentiated correct/wrong styles.
+  - Refactored quiz container, timer, progress bar and section text styling.

+- **Validation & Testing:**
+  - HTML, CSS, and JS validated using W3C Validators and JSHint.
+  - Screenshots of validation results were included in the README.
+  - PSI and Lighthouse performance tests conducted, with results documented.
+  - Responsive design tested at multiple breakpoints.

+This testing approach ensured the application is functional, accessible, and visually consistent across devices.
+Each bug was documented, fixed, and verified before committing the changes.

 ### Automated Testing Results

 #### Lighthouse (Mobile)